Greenfield, Ernst trade, dispute allegations during debate

 Ernst, a Republican first-term incumbent, faces Democratic challenger Theresa Greenfield in Iowa’s competitive and high-stakes U.S. Senate race.

 This was the second debate this week between Ernst and Greenfield.
-During the first, on Monday night on Iowa PBS, the two regularly talked over one another.
+During the first, on Sept.
+28 on Iowa PBS, the two regularly talked over one another.

 The second debate, broadcast Saturday night by Des Moines NBC station WHO-TV and some of its partners across the state, featured less cross talk but some acrimonious moments as the candidates fact-checked each other’s allegations.